Community of Practice

 - Create physical (tangible) outcomes of our work that share our knowledge with others in the field that are collaboratively facilitated with non-academic voices.

 For 2020, COPIL formed a project team to develop a Primer on the Value of Higher Education SLCE.
 While there are increasing attacks on the relevance of higher education, at the same time, the persistent social challenges we face as a nation and world, continue to escalate.
 As a result, we believe this is the time for higher education not to retreat but to deepen their commitment to their public purposes and efforts to partner with local communities.
 This tool is intended to provide relevant information to make the case for investing in SLCE.
-The project team began meeting in January 2020 and plans to complete the project before the next academic year.
+The project team began meeting in January 2020 and plans to complete the project in time for a February 2021 release.

 COPIL members at the 2018 Summer retreat meeting at Western Carolina University with service-learning pioneer, Bob Sigmon.